 The feta cheese bruschetta was especially outstanding!!
 I could have had the entire platter – it was so good!
 The tartness of the feta cheese with sweet red onions and thyme on a crunchy warm toasted baguette was positively divine.
 Radhika said this is actually her Dad, Mr. Iyengar’s recipe.
-As she was making this appetizer she was reminiscing of fond memories of her Dad making this scrumptious appetizer for the family when she was growing up in Morocco.
+As she was making this appetizer she was reminiscing of fond memories of her Dad making this delectable appetizer for the family when she was growing up in Morocco.

 Radhika and Mr. Iyengar’s Feta Cheese Bruschetta with Thyme & Red Onions

 - 1 block feta cheese about 2 cups